Addiction Help

 5. Rebelliousness: impulsive, anti-social, resentful, resistive to help.

 Relapse Prevention1.
-Define relapse: return to thoughts, feelings, and behaviors.
+Define relapses: return to thoughts, feelings, and behaviors.

 2. Define Prevention: measure you take not to start.